fedora-python/portingguide/source/iterators.rst

 * Prevalence: Common

-in Python 3, the :func:`py3:map` and :func:`py3:filter` functions return
+In Python 3, the :func:`py3:map` and :func:`py3:filter` functions return
 iterators (``map`` or ``filter`` objects, respectively).
 In Python 2, they returned lists.